McArthur, Ohio

 McArthur is a village in and the county seat of Vinton County, Ohio, United States.
 It is located 27 mi southeast of Chillicothe.
 The population was 1,783 at the 2020 census.

 History

 McArthur was laid out and platted in 1815.
 It was originally called McArthurstown and was named for Duncan McArthur, an army general in the War of 1812.
-The oldest surviving building is the McArthur Hotel, which was built in 1839, and will be going under renovation in 2022.
+The oldest surviving building is the McArthur Hotel, which was built in 1839.

+The Vinton County Convention and Visitors Bureau (CVB) purchased the McArthur Hotel in December 2021, from Kathryn Matteson, the previous owner.
+In 2022, the Vinton County CVB began a revitalization project on the McArthur Hotel.
+On July 8, 2025, a fire inside the McArthur Hotel led to extensive damages.
+The building was declared a "total loss" by insurance companies.
+Cleanup and renovation begun in 2026, while attempting to maintain as much of the historic, external construction as possible.
+An agreement was formed between Dakota Dunn and Stellar Films to document the entire renovation, with hopes to pitch it to major television networks such as HGTV and The History Channel.

 Geography

 McArthur is located at the junction of U.S. Route 50 and Ohio State Route 93.

 According to the United States Census Bureau, the village has a total area of 1.34 sqmi, of which 1.33 sqmi is land and 0.01 sqmi is water.